squf/it-tools/intune/onedrive-homefolder/README.md

 * **My honest recommendation is to just purchase ShareGate if you can convince your mgmt to budget for this tool instead, but, this repo is free to use and worked as of July 2025 in my environment at least!**
 * [ShareGate article on doing this same exact thing but using their tool and avoiding all hassles](https://help.sharegate.com/en/articles/10236383-import-from-file-share-to-onedrive-for-business-with-powershell)

-* I found [this OneDrive powershell module](https://github.com/MarcelMeurer/PowerShellGallery-OneDrive) but it hasn't been updated in 3 years, but it is free / open to use
+* I found [this OneDrive powershell module](https://github.com/MarcelMeurer/PowerShellGallery-OneDrive) but it hasn't been updated in 3 years, but it is free / open to use, this is also required install because the scripts here rely on some pieces of it / some direct graph api calls (its a mix!)
-* I also found -> [ShareGate's Powershell module](https://help.sharegate.com/en/articles/10236381-migrate-onedrive-for-business-to-onedrive-for-business-with-powershell) - which I assume works much better but we'd have to purchase ShareGate first

 # Things to consider